2023 Most Popular Online Allied Health Professions Schools in Indiana

 While working on their degree, allied health majors at Indiana State accumulate an average of around $26,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $153.

-Read full report on Allied Health Professions at Indiana State University
+Full Allied Health Professions at Indiana State University Report

-The excellent online programs at Indiana University - Northwest helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in Indiana.
-IU Northwest is a small public school located in the city of Gary.
+A rank of #2 on this year’s list means Indiana University - Northwest is a great place for allied health professions students pursuing an online degree.
+IU Northwest is a small public school located in the small city of Gary.

 Allied Health majors at IU Northwest take out an average of $21,233 in student loans while working on their egree.